ryan-mcclue/unsw/comp2511/wk4.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

+IMPORTANT: preconditions can be weakened for subclasses, i.e. parent input should work for subclass input postconditions can be strengthened

 delegation forwards an operation to another object on behalf of first object

 essentially make methods on containing objects